AnetaRolnik/Fabest/README.md

 I'm going to add the following features:

 - categories of posts, the ability to select a specific category,
-- only last 5 comments to start, all comments only after button click,
 - tests for the contact form and for adding comments

 ## Technologies used in the project